NatronGitHub/Natron/Documentation/source/plugins/net.fxarena.openfx.Swirl.rst

 |pluginIcon|

-*This documentation is for version 2.9 of Swirl.*
+*This documentation is for version 2.9 of Swirl (net.fxarena.openfx.Swirl).*

 Description
 -----------